alxdimitriou/CompaniesInsightsDashboardFrontEnd/README.md

 The app consists of two pages.
 The dashboard page and the management tab.

-- In the dashboard we can view tabs with information about revenue, low stock product notifications, comparison between revenue and expenseses and the performance metrics.
+- In the dashboard tab we can view tabs with information about revenue, low stock product notifications, comparison between revenue and expenseses and the performance metrics.
+- In the management the user has the ability to create and edit company's products.
+Also user can view live what transactions are being made and the amount the customer pays and live the whole hourly revenue of current day.
 ```js
 export default tseslint.config([
   globalIgnores(['dist']),